weijuey/tp/docs/DeveloperGuide.md

 The find tag feature is used when a user is interested in finding contacts who have a certain `Tag`.
 Each `Person` has a set of `Tags` which contains unique `Tags` since each `Person` should not have more than 1 of the same tag.

-This feature is facilitated by `FindTagCommand`, which makes use of a `TagContainsKeywordPredicate` that checks if the `Tag` set of a `Person` contains all the tag names in the `List` of keywords (case-insensitive).
+This feature is facilitated by `FindTagCommand`, which makes use of a `List` of keywords that the `TagContainsKeywordPredicate` uses to checks if the `Tag` set of a `Person` contains all the tag names in the current `ActivatedTagList` which contains all selected keywords used as filter (case-insensitive).

+Each use of the find tag feature adds the given keyword(s) into the `ActivatedTagList` that serves as a filter for selected tags.
+The keywords in the `ActivatedTagList` are then used to create the `TagContainsKeywordPredicate` to check the `Tag` set of each `Person`.
+The keywords in the `ActivatedTagList` is only cleared when `list` command is called.

 The `FindTagCommand#execute()` method looks through the `Tag` set of each `Person` and updates the `Model#filteredPersons` using `Model#updateFilteredPersonsList()` which uses the `TagContainsKeywordPredicate`.
 The `Model` then displays the currently most updated filtered person list which reflects contacts with the specified tags in the list.